sportstalk247/sdk-javascript/docs/chat-api.rst

 onChatStart()
 ~~~~~~~~~~~~~
-This callback is triggered once whenever 'client.startTalk()' is called.
+This callback is triggered once whenever ```client.startListeningToEventUpdates()``` is called.
 You can use this to remove loading screens, hide advertisements, and so on.

 onNetworkResponse(response: eventResult[])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~